olegknyazev/GameTablesDocs/main_concepts.md

 ## Data Layout

 Game Tables applies two-dimensional data to object hierarchies.
 To do so, it somehow maps table structure to objects.
-This section explain this process in details.

 A table in Game Tables always have a row header, a column header and content: